decentralized-identity/faq/docs/spec.md

 networks, or anything else-- a VDR could be paper-based and still decentralized!
 (We would have to name it after Jorge Luis Borges if we made such a registry.)

-> Strictly speaking, a DID is a string that functions as an address, but sometimes people might use the term to refer both to the DID and the DID Document that you get when you use a "DID Method" to resolve it.
+> Strictly speaking, a DID is a string that functions as an address.
+Sometimes people might use the term to refer _both_ to the DID _and_ the DID **Document**, When you use a "DID _Method_" to resolve the DID you get the associated DID Document.
 A DID without a DID Document is like a dead end!

 ##### What is a DID "prefix"? 🟢